 Madeline threw the next one and got a bit closer to her visualized target, though not by much.

-“I want you to practice for a few hours every day getting it to stick in the center of the mat,” Levi said, handing her a third star.
+“I want you to practice for a few hours each day getting it to stick in the center of the mat,” Levi said, handing her a third star.
 “The height really doesn’t matter, just try to get it equidistant from the left and right edge.
 After you have that mastered, I’ll mark specific spots on the mat that I want you to hit.”

 “Can I ask you a few questions about weapons?”
 Madeline questioned as she took aim and launched another shuriken.